Thermodynamic potential for quark-gluon plasma with finite quark masses and chemical potential: Introduction

 This may, however, over estimate the strange-quark contribution as it ignores the Boltzmann factor suppression of the thermodynamic potential for quarks with finite mass.
 When the quark mass is relatively small compared to its chemical potential, this may be a reasonable approximation.
 However, this is not necessarily the case as one approaches the QCD phase transition at moderate values of the chemical potential.

-In Ref.~\cite{Kapusta78} it was shown that this zero-mass quark approximation could be extended to small, but finite masses using periodic regularization of the Feynman amplitudes.
-Here we show that the full range of quark masses and chemical potential for realistic quark masses can be achieved by incorporating an analytic extension from the finite-mass to massless limit.
-This provides a more realistic input to the equation of state than the zero-quark mass limit for the 2-loop diagrams that is usually employed.
+In this paper, therefore, we attempt to extend this zero-mass quark approximation to finite masses and chemical potential followed by an analytic extension to the massless limit.
+We propose that this provides a more realistic input to the equation of state than the zero-quark mass limit for the 2-loop diagrams that is usually employed.
+As an illustration we compute the bag-model QCD phase diagram for a finite-mass $s$-quark and contrast this with the massless limit.